chalice-dev/aws-corpus/README.md

 find . | grep html | wc -l
 ```

-What's our deepest level of nesting in the direction structure? <code>20</code>:
+What's our deepest level of nesting in the directory structure? <code>20</code>:

 ```bash
 cd ~